w-schwier/find_my_past/README.md

 ### What is it?

 This command line program prompts the user for how many primes they want in the table, the user has to input a whole number N, where is N is at least 1.
-The app when then calculate the first N primes, then generate and log to the console the resulting multiplication table.
+The app will then calculate the first N primes, then generate and log to the console the resulting multiplication table.

 ### User Stories